HaakonME/hubzilla/README.md

 * small business websites
 * public and private media/file management and access
 * blogs
+* event promotion
 * feed aggregation and republishing
 * forums
 * pretty much anything you can do on a traditional blog or community website, but that you could do better if you could easily connect it with other websites.

-Hubz can also interact to varying degrees with several independant social networks such as Diaspora, Redmatrix, and Friendica; and can cross-post published items to a large number of other services via plugins.
+Hubzilla members can also interact to varying degrees with several independant social networks such as Diaspora, Redmatrix, and Friendica; and can cross-post published items to a large number of other social and communication providers via plugins.